5 for Foodies: Michiana seafood restaurants to get hooked on this summer

 In the summer months, dermatologist Dr. Miles Andrew, of St. Joseph Health System recommends that everyone pay extra attention to their skin’s health.

 The immediate damage people feel after being out in the sun for too long is the most obvious, Andrew says.
-This damage includes hot, ...
+This damage includes hot, painful ...

 Family turns viral Facebook photos into fundraiser for Save a Stray organization